apache/arrow-nanoarrow/README.md

 meson configure -Dtests=true -Dbenchmarks=true
 ```

-If Arrow is installed in a non-standard location on your system, you may need to
+You can enable better test coverage if Apache Arrow is installed on your system
-pass the `--pkg-config-path <path to directory with arrow.pc>` argument to either
+with `-Dtest_with_arrow=true`.
+Depending on how you have installed Apache Arrow,
-the setup or configure steps above.
+you may also need to pass `--pkg-config-path <path to directory with arrow.pc>`.

 With the above out of the way, the `compile` command should take care of the rest: